deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 Why does it call the pointer, instead of just performing a direct call to `noCFG()`?
 Remember we assigned `noCFG()` to a function pointer.
 This is why a call to an address which points to the function is made.

-Moving on now, essentially what is happening here, is that the program is performing a control flow transfer to the `noCFG()` function from the `main()` function
+Essentially what is happening here is that the program is performing a control flow transfer to the `noCFG()` function from the `main()` function.

 Nice!
 We know that our program will redirect execution from `main()` to `noCFG()`!
 Let's say as an attacker, we have an arbitrary write primitive and we were able to overwrite a pointer.
 Since the function `noCFG()` will be pointed to by something else (`[rsp+38h+var_18]` in this case), we know that if we were able to overwrite that pointer on the stack for instance, we could change what the final `call [rsp+38h+var_18]` actually ends up calling!
 This is not good from a defensive perspective.